y3rsh/bibbz-test/README.md

 ## Docker path - Preferred

 Using docker makes setup more repeatable and portable than a local machine setup.
 We are using a dev container setup, mounting in the source repository and putting the yarn cache into a docker volume.
-[Please see the Puppeteer repository for this discussion.] (https://github.com/GoogleChrome/puppeteer/blob/7075c4cd4f1dcc42d1c805e63311b2d8df7af2a6/docs/troubleshooting.md)
+[Please see the Puppeteer repository for this discussion.](https://github.com/GoogleChrome/puppeteer/blob/7075c4cd4f1dcc42d1c805e63311b2d8df7af2a6/docs/troubleshooting.md)
+I have removed the un-privileged user from their suggestion as it did not fix the issue of needing --no-sandbox on puppeteer in the container.

 Do I ever need to run locally?